Re44e/books/README.md

 **Instructions for running the project**

 Note: Create an .env file according to the env.example file.</br>
-Dependencies: Docker and Docker compose.
+Dependencies: Docker and Docker Compose.

 #
 ```zsh